-The Bid Book is a comprehensive document that describes the concept of our candidacy, our proposed artistic program, the cultural strategy of Nitra for 2021-2031 (so-called NK31), the European dimension, the audience development strategy, participation of the general and professional public in the project, or plans of the City and the Region in terms of the development of cultural and tourist infrastructure.
+The Bid Book is a comprehensive document that describes the concept of our candidacy, our proposed artistic program, the connections between Nitra 2026 and cultural strategy of Nitra (NK31), the European dimension, the audience development strategy, participation of the general and professional public in the project, or plans of the City and the Region in terms of the development of cultural and tourist infrastructure.

-More than 100 people from Nitra and the Nitra Region have worked on the Bid Book from March to December 2020: the Nitra 2026 project team, employees of the Nitra Municipal Office, independent cultural actors, representatives of important cultural institutions, university representatives, activists, creatives and many others.
+Hundreds of people from Nitra, the Nitra Region, Slovakia, Europe and the world have worked on the Bid Book from March to December 2020: the Nitra 2026 project team, employees of the Nitra Municipal Office, independent cultural actors, representatives of important cultural institutions, university representatives, activists, creatives and many others.
 What connects these people is a vision of a more lively, active and cultural Nitra.
+Moreover, we have worked with 244 international and 196 Slovak partners who are eager to start working on our projects.
 Huge thanks to all of them!

 If you don’t have the time, you can find our concept, themes and a selection of our proposed programme and project activities below.